altruios/namshubettulpa/public/namshubettulpa/chapters/vows.md

 Did it?
 How would I even know one way or the other?'
 *He flexed his hands*
-~He felt like he was in control~
+~He felt like he was in control.
-~Some small part of him couldn't help but doubt~
+Some small part of him couldn't help but doubt~
-*His eyes twitched with a rapid double vision, he tried to focus them again* ~His sleep deprivation, maybe that was adding to his paranoia~ ~He couldn't explain what had happened~
+*His eyes twitched with a rapid double vision, he tried to focus them again* ~His sleep deprivation, maybe that was adding to his paranoia.
+He couldn't explain what had happened.
-~But he knew Martha was at the center of it - somehow he knew that~ ~A deep sense of dread filled his gut as he realized he was out of his depth~ ~He ran these thoughts over and over in his head~
+But he knew Martha was at the center of it - somehow he knew that.
+A deep sense of dread filled his gut as he realized he was out of his depth.
+He ran these thoughts over and over in his head.
-~He did come to any new conclusions - but further solidifying one fact~ ~He had to find Martha~
+He did come to any new conclusions - but further solidifying one fact.
+He had to find Martha.
-~Make her explain~
+Make her explain.
-~Make her answer for what she had done~
+Make her answer for what she had done.
-~Though he was not even sure exactly of what she did~ ~An hour or so later, he heard his name called again~ ~It was the same nurse: she wore the face of someone bearing tragic news~ *Kent lowered his head into his hands and tears rolled out against his wishes* *He got up - and followed her back through the double doors* }
+Though he was not even sure exactly of what she did~ ~An hour or so later, he heard his name called again.
+It was the same nurse: she wore the face of someone bearing tragic news~ *Kent lowered his head into his hands and tears rolled out against his wishes.
+He got up - and followed her back through the double doors* }
 {
 %%%%